Where do you acquire your parking ticket knowledge?

 I’ve been getting telephone calls from some wonderful members of the NYC driving community who suffered “the slings and arrows of outrageous fortune” by following parking advice from a passerby.
 Please do not rely upon the testimony of the butcher, baker, candlestick maker, doorman, parking ticket warrior, or police officer when deciding whether it’s safe to park your chariot in NYC.
 It’ll cost ya!

 Can the Evil Empire impose a penalty 31 days after the issuance of a parking ticket?

-A law was recently enacted by the NYC Council prohibiting the assessment of a $10 penalty when the Evil Empire receives a notice of dispute within 30 days of the issuance of a NYC parking ticket.
+The NYC Council recently enacted a law that prohibited adding a $10 penalty once the Evil Empire received a notice of dispute within 30 days of the issuance of an NYC parking ticket.
 If so, all further penalties are suspended until 30 days following a verdict:

 - Further, the law provides that if the Evil Empire gives a second notice for failing to respond to a parking violation (the first notice is the parking ticket), an additional penalty, not to exceed $20, may be assessed 46 days following issuance of a parking ticket

 - Further, failure to respond to a parking ticket within 75 days of the issuance date, a third penalty, not to exceed $30 may be assessed on or after 76 days from the issuance of the parking ticket

 How are doing with registration and inspection parking tickets?
 Want to learn how to beat ’em?
 Click right here.